elixir7/react-skeleton/README.md

-# React basic structure for future projects.
+# Todo List with React and Firebase
+Demo can be found [here](https://github.com/elixir7/react-firebase-todo).